Food insecurity drives hunger in entire families, but often hits children the hardest. School and community programs targeting children seek to help.

 Swain County Schools also offers an after-school supper program for kids.
 The program once only offered snacks, but now meals are served to every child for free.

-Summertime food in Swain
+Summertime food to prevent hunger in Swain

 “The cafeteria ladies, they tell me stories about how kids will come in on a Monday morning, and they’ll get to school hungry so, you know, you just wonder what’s going to happen to them over the summer,” said Brown, the Swain County Schools nutrition director.